The Media and Entertainment Law Review: Belarus

 - information regarding methods of manufacturing explosive devices and explosives, as well as objects whose damaging effect is based on the use of combustible substances;

-- inappropriate advertising (e.g., for tobacco products, alcoholic spirits);
+- inappropriate advertising (e.g., for tobacco products or alcoholic spirits);

-- hidden materials affecting the subconscious or having a harmful influence on health.
+- materials covertly affecting the subconscious or having a harmful influence on health.

 MinInform may block internet resources or online editions.
 To avoid this scenario, internet resource and online edition owners must: